 Read on to learn how managing stress can help you keep your body and mind healthy:

 Studies have shown that staying active is good for the body, the mind and your mood.
 Regular exercise, whether walking, yoga or swimming, can boost your mood and minimize the long-term effects of stress on your body by releasing endorphins or ‘feel-good’ hormones.
 Exercise reduces fatigue, improves concentration, promotes cognitive function and produces endorphins.
 Our brains use endorphins as a natural mood booster and painkiller.
 Staying active also improves self-esteem and helps you sleep better, which in return also reduces stress.
+It should be part of any plan for stress management for seniors

 Feelings of loneliness and isolation can cause stress and other health problems for seniors.
 As we grow older, our social networks tend to shrink, especially when seniors are embarrassed about their conditions.
 Retirement, changes in mobility and distance from friends and family can all lead to a smaller social circle.
 To counteract this, make an effort to stay involved in the community.
 Regularly interacting and sharing memories with other people will help build your social network and boost cognitive function.
 Joining group activities can also make it easier to do things like exercise regularly, laugh and try new hobbies, all of which relieve stress.

 If you’re feeling stressed, look carefully at your diet.
 Too much sugar and not enough protein can easily leave you feeling hungry and anxious.
 A nutritious diet includes healthy fats, high-quality protein and a variety of fruits and vegetables.
 Certain types of foods are beneficial for the brain and can help regulate mood and keep your brain function and memory sharp.
 Eating organic, high-quality protein like fish, eggs, nuts, milk and beans can improve mood and brain activity.
 These foods contain nutrients and healthy fats that help the brain work properly by boosting the hormones that regulate mood and prevent stress, anxiety and depression.
 It’s very easy to turn to junk as a ‘comfort food’ when you are stressed.
 Yet these foods can make you more unhealthy, which will then lead to more stress.
+Some great stress management activities for seniors involve cooking with your family or joining others to cook in a group.
+Just try to keep what you’re cooking nutritious.

 It’s true that stress and aging often go hand-in-hand, but that doesn’t mean you have to let stress weigh you down.
 By focusing on a healthy lifestyle and engaging in activities like self-care, laughter and exercise, you can beat the negative effects of stress to live healthier, longer.